 Create a secondary party area in another room or outside area for guests to go if they need a break from the festivities.
 Set out non-electronic toys for babies who may feel overstimulated, and leave out chairs and snacks for adults who want a spot for quiet conversation.

 3. Designate photographers.

-Family and friends will love to take photos of your little sweetheart’s big day, but to ensure you capture the party’s big moments and sweet snuggles with important folks, ask a few attendees if they’ll be in charge of capturing specific photo moments.
+To ensure you capture the party’s big moments and sweet snuggles with important folks, ask a few attendees if they’ll be in charge of capturing specific photo moments.
 That way you can focus on your child and your guests—and ensure you’ll be in some photos as well!
 If you’re having an online event, make time for some selfies during the party’s key moments.